|

 1962 | Builds a second plant at Koshigaya.
 Company establishes a system for the mass production of interchangeable syringes, and achieves a solid reputation for excellent quality and national leadership in syringe production and sales. |

 1963 | Company name is changed to TOP Corporation.
-Opens a branch office in the Hongo district in central Tokyo. |
+Opens a branch office in the Hongo district In central Tokyo. |

 1965 | Builds the Shimotsuma Plant for producing disposable medical equipment, and opens a branch office in Osaka. |